Unifying Summary Statistic Selection for Approximate Bayesian Computation: Related work and connections with expected posterior entropy

 \subsection{Model selection}

 \citet{Prangle2014} used logistic regression to learn summaries that can discriminate between different models: The predicted class probabilities.
-Similarly, \citet{Merten2019} applied deep convolutional neural networks to weak lensing maps to learn features that can discriminate between nine different cosmological models--although not in the context of ABC.
-Such probabilistic approaches to model classification are equivalent to minimising the EPE: Consider a one-hot encoding of the model index such that $\theta_j = 1$ if model $j$ generated the data and $\theta_j=0$ otherwise.
-The log posterior is thus
+Similarly, \citet{Merten2019} applied deep convolutional neural networks to weak lensing maps to learn features that can discriminate between nine different cosmological models, although not in the context of ABC.
+Such probabilistic approaches to model classification are equivalent to minimizing the EPE: Consider a one-hot encoding of the model index such that $\theta_j = 1$ if model $j$ generated the data and $\theta_j=0$ otherwise.
+The log summary posterior is thus

-where $r$ is the number of models under consideration, and $\posterior{\theta_j=1\mid t}$ is the posterior probability that the data were generated by model $j$. \Cref{eq:softmax-cross-entropy} is immediately familiar as the negative cross-entropy loss widely used for multiclass classification in machine learning \citep[Ch.~4]{Bishop2006}.
-In other words, any machine learning classifier that minimises the cross-entropy loss for model selection minimises the EPE of the model labels.
+where $r$ is the number of models under consideration, and $\posterior{\theta_j=1\mid t}$ is the posterior probability that the data were generated by model $j$. \Cref{eq:softmax-cross-entropy} is familiar as the negative cross-entropy loss widely used for multiclass classification in machine learning \citep[Ch.~4]{Bishop2006}.
+In other words, any machine learning classifier that minimizes the cross-entropy loss for model selection minimizes the EPE of the model labels.